mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 * db.*collection.drop()*

 For *database management*, you can always use *drop database to drop the entire database*.
 This will destroy all *collections, indexes, and users* created on that database, so use this with caution. *db.createcollection* lets you create a *collection* on your own.
+In a previous lesson, we noted that *MongoDB* creates *databases and collections* implicitly on a write operation, but you may want to create your *collections* first.
+There are some conditional configuration options you have when you use this method, such as creating a *capped collection or setting language collation support*, both of which are out of scope for this lesson.
+So look at the documentation if you're curious.

 #### Database Management